-Interested in working with children, and finding out how children work?
-A career in the Early Years sector can be incredibly fulfilling, and this qualification will take you there.
-This two-year course will support you either to progress into employment in the sector, or onto higher education.
-Whether you want to be a Playworker, Educational Psychologist, Primary School Teacher or Outreach Worker, you’ll have the knowledge and skills to work with and support children from birth throughout their childhood.
+Are you fascinated with how children learn and develop and interested in working with children?
+A career in the Early Years sector can be incredibly fulfilling and this two-year qualification will take you there.
+The course will support you either to progress into employment in the sector or go on to higher education.
+Whether you want to be a playworker, educational psychologist, primary school teacher or outreach worker, you’ll have the knowledge and skills to work with and support children from birth throughout their childhood.

 What will I learn?

-You will cover a variety of practical and theory-based topics.
-These include Child Development, which examines a range of theorists and their studies into how children learn.
-You will also engage in some child’s play during the unit ‘Play and Learning’, learning how to plan for, assess and observe children.
-You’ll learn how to keep children safe, how to become a reflective practitioner and engage in current research.
-You will also complete specialist units in topics such as Additional Needs, Outdoor Play, Technology in the Early Years and English as a Second Language (subject to change in line with local requirements, and consultation with local settings)
+You’ll study a variety of practical and theory-based topics such as child development, examining a range of theorists and their studies into how children learn.
+You’ll engage in children’s play during the ‘Play and Learning’ unit, learning how to plan for, assess and observe children.
+You’ll learn how to keep children safe, and how to become a reflective practitioner and engage in current research.
+You will also complete specialist units in topics such as Additional Needs, Outdoor Play, Technology in the Early Years, and English as a Second Language (subject to change in line with local requirements, and consultation with local settings).

-Over the two years you will be required to collect evidence and complete 750 hours in work placement including a minimum of 100 hours in each of the age ranges: Birth to one year 11 months, two years to four years 11 months and five years to seven years 11 months.
+Over the two years you will be required to complete, and collect evidence from, 750 hours of work placement including a minimum of 100 hours in each of these age ranges: birth to one year 11 months, two years to four years 11 months, and five years to seven years 11 months.

 You will also achieve a First Aid qualification alongside your studies.